Exploring Large Language Models for Detecting Mental Disorders: Data

 \section{Data}

-Classes in all datasets were represented in the binary format: a healthy class and a pathology class.
+This paper considers five Russian-language datasets: 2 for depression and 3 for anxiety.
+Classes in all datasets were represented in the binary format: a healthy class (no signs of mental disorders) and a pathology class (depression or anxiety).
 The general description of the datasets used in our study is shown in Table~\ref{tab:dataset_descriptions}.